 If patients require treatment the doctor may offer an appointment that day or at a later date depending on needs and requirements so please leave as much information for the GP as possible.

 Alternatively a prescription may be issued or investigations arranged.

 If you see the doctor and need a review appointment at a later date, the doctor may ask a member of the admin team to contact you to make review appointment arrangements.

 Giving Triage Information to a member of our admin team - Triage_Information.doc

-If you are leaving a urine sample in the collection box outside the Treatment Room please ensure you leave the following information with the sample: Name:/ Address:/ DOB. & complete the symptoms check list.
+If you are leaving a urine sample in the collection box outside the front reception doors please ensure you leave the following information with the sample: Name:/ Address:/ DOB. & complete the symptoms check list.
 Without this information the sample will not be tested.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to be able to allocate the slot to someone else.